Mangu/AzureIoTHandsOnLabs/Module2/readme.md

 While our RPI will connect over Wifi to the Internet (and Azure), and our laptops will also connect over Wifi to the Internet on the same network, corporate policy will not allow you to SSH from your laptop to the RPI directly.
 So, we must connect over serial console with the USB/TTL cable.

-To use the cable, we must install a driver, and do some configuration (and install a terminal client, in the case of Windows).
+To use the cable, we \*may\* need to install a driver (Windows boxes may auto-download), and do some configuration (and install a terminal client, in the case of Windows).

 To set up the connection, follow the instructions (with the caveats below) at https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable?view=all
 Caveats: